 // 2016 recap:

-I'm a leaper.
-I never look down to see how far the fall, I just close my eyes and jump.
 I didn't know then, but April 15th was a day that would completely change my life.
 Leaving the next eight months to follow putting myself back together, one broken bone at a time.
-The magic of New York City is it's ability to make you feel like you can be apart of it.
+The magic of New York City is its ability to make you feel like you can be a part of it.
 It's all possible if you just work a little harder.
 But there's a difference between harder and smarter.
 If I wanted Candice Kaye Design to work, to be a fully functioning company, I needed to get smarter.
 I needed to give it everything I got, and I needed time to make that happen.
 I needed home.
-The little voice inside my head said, "it's now or never."
-So I jumped, eyes closed.

 June 5th 2016: I was thankful for the summer.
 For a backyard and refillable coffee.
 For quiet, for re-discovering my love for country roads, and long car rides.
 I had all the time in the world to paint and create.
-However, I had gone from a New-York-non-stop lifestyle to quiet, alone, and quiet.
+However, I had gone from a New York-non-stop lifestyle to alone.
 Just me, myself, and my thoughts.
 And the thoughts that roam around in your head over and over create patterns.
 Those thought patterns will translate into your everyday reality.
 Mine did.
-Not with work - I mastered work-positive-thinking while living in New York.
-These were personal thought patterns.
-Related to myself, to boys, to relationships.
-These thoughts were pushed aside in my day-to-day busy NY lifestyle.
-And now I had to deal with them along with everything else?
+Not with work, but with my personal thought patterns - and they got pretty negative.
+Now I had to deal with them along with everything else?
 So I did what I do best in a situation like this, I traveled.

 Morocco, London, Scotland, Florence, Paris, Rome.
 I rode on camels, slept in the desert, watched the sunrise, fell head over heels in love with Florence, ate steak at Hotel Costes in Paris, and made three wishes in the Trevi fountain.